 Be comfortable!
-Jeans are fine, and if its a hot day, long sleeves are a good idea to avoid sunburn - there is no shelter from the sun out on the battlefield.
+Jeans are fine, shorts usually are not fine, and if its a hot day, long sleeves are a good idea to avoid sunburn - there is no shelter from the sun out on the battlefield.
 You need shoes/boots with heels.
 Please don't try to ride without - it is not safe.

 Do I need to be a good rider?

 No. You don't need to be an experienced rider, and the wranglers will make sure you know what you are doing before you leave to cross the Little Bighorn River.

 Will my wrangler tell the story of the battle as we ride across the battlefield?